September 12, 2017

 I have extensive experience in the energy industry, government environment and academia.
 I also have a deep appreciation for constructive public private partnerships, policy analysis, and events in the history of modern energy policy, which have dramatically altered the US energy security posture in the last decade or so.

-3. What are you looking forward to most about the Energy Leadership Program in November?
+3. What are you looking forward to most about the Energy Leadership Program?
 Why do you think the topics are timely?

 I am most looking forward to having the opportunity to interact with senior industry experts while also learning from their perspectives.